michaeldexter/occambsd/README.md

 # imagine.sh

 imagine.sh downloads a FreeBSD official release, stable, or current "VM-IMAGE", or a custom-build vm.raw image and assists with configuring it as a virtual machine disk image or images it to a hardware device for hardware boot.
+Alternatively, it can download the base.txz and kernel.txz distribution sets to a new ZFS boot environment, install OccamBSD /usr/obj build objects to a boot environment using /tmp/occambsd/src.conf and the OCCAMBSD kernel configuration file.

 Note that this requires use of the /media mount point, administrative privileges, and it creates /root/imagine-work for use for downloaded artifacts.